Jesus805/Suota-Go-Plus/README.md

 # SUOTA Go+

-YOU ACKNOWLEDGE THERE MAY BE RISKS OF USING THIS SOFTWARE, I AM NOT LIABLE FOR ANY BRICKED PGP.
+YOU ACKNOWLEDGE THERE MAY BE RISKS USING THIS SOFTWARE, I AM NOT LIABLE FOR ANY BRICKED PGP.

 Suota Go+ is an Android Client and DA14580 image that can extract the Device/Blob Key from any Pokemon Go Plus over-the-air.
 (Pokeball Plus is not supported!).
 The client performs the over-the-air installation process, extracts the device/blob key, and saves the keys as a *\*.json* file.
 So far I have successfully extracted keys from 3 different PGP (2 legitimate, 1 clone) on a Samsung Galaxy S8+ and a One Plus 5.
 Unfortunately iOS is not supported, if anyone is interested in implementing it please submit a pull request or create your own client and I will link it on this project.